vvaldersteins/ngx-svg/README.md

 ```

-Below are explanation of import and output variables:
+Below are explanation of input and output parameters:

 ```
 containerId: Unique id for the svg container.
 Will be used for drawing the svg container.
 (MANDATORY)